Fransebas/sssh_distribution/README.md

 * Manual Visualizer for commands.
 * *The ability to create Plug-ins.

-*The Plug-in support is on development but the current implementation takes this into consideration and every functionallity above is created like a plug-in that uses an API.
+*The Plug-in support is on development but the current implementation takes this into consideration and every functionality above is created like a plug-in that uses an API.

-The idea for the SSSH protocol is to create a GUI for every unix utility that would improve the use of a terminal, for example the `History` functionallity is a GUI to manage the `history` command and can help terminal users to locally save frequent used commands for later use or help the search of a used command in a more visual way than using `ctrl + r` or hitting the up arrow multiple times.
+The idea for the SSSH protocol is to create a GUI for every Unix utility that would improve the use of a terminal, for example, the `History` functionality is a GUI to manage the `history` command and can help terminal users to locally save frequently used commands for later use or help search the command history in a more visual way than using `ctrl + r` or hitting the up arrow multiple times.

+As a dummy example to illustrate this idea, let's image a Plug-in that has a simple GUI to control `chmod` which is not a hard command to use but this GUI could help people that don't know by memory all the modifier values for `chmod` also it could help people that use that command in a regular basis by making it faster to use (maybe remembering the last used modifiers) and also having a file selector to quickly select the file to apply the modifiers.

 # Index
 * [Server](#server)